PeteMichaud/Stry/README.md

 TODO
 ====

-* Better Attachment handling for video (right now it just links to the video)
+* Rich Text Editing in Blocks
+* Provide interface for setting the narrative and gameplay intensity of a scene, and an intensity graph for the story
 * Cross Browser Testing
 * Unit Test Suite
-* Rich Text Editing in Blocks
-* Provide interface for setting the narrative and gameplay intensity of a scene, and an intensity graph for the story

 Installation
 ============